getoutreach/epf-website/source/migrating_from_ember_data.html.md

 ## What About the Store and Transactions?

 There is currently no store in Epf.
 The closest construct are sessions.
-Sessions are the primary means of interacting with Epf and, in practice, many of it's methods correspond to methods on the store.
+Sessions are the primary means of interacting with Epf and, in practice, many of its methods correspond to methods on the store.
 See the table in the next section for more detail.

 Transactions in Ember Data are an extremely overloaded concept.
 In practice, transactions in Ember Data do not provide any transactional guarantees and are simply used to group operations.
 Instead of transactions, Epf has the notion of *child sessions*.